xxfast/Decompose-Router/README.md

 // If you want your view-model to survive config changes 🔁, make it implement the [Instance] interface class ListViewModel : InstanceKeeper.Instance

-// If you want your state to process death ☠️, derive your initial state from [SavedStateHandle] class DetailViewModel(savedState: SavedStateHandle, detail: String) : InstanceKeeper.Instance {
+// If you want your state to survive process death ☠️, derive your initial state from [SavedStateHandle] class DetailViewModel(savedState: SavedStateHandle, detail: String) : InstanceKeeper.Instance {
   private val initialState: DetailState = savedState.get() ?: DetailState(detail)
   private val stateFlow = MutableStateFlow(initialState)